dh85/SpotifyWebAPI/Docs/CommonPatterns.md

 # Common Patterns Guide

-This guide demonstrates best practices and common patterns when using SpotifyWebAPI in your applications.
+This guide demonstrates best practices and common patterns when using SpotifyKit in your applications.

 ## Table of Contents